 Fall 2014 QOPI Data Abstraction Resources Available

-The Fall 2014 QOPI data abstraction round is tentatively scheduled to begin September 19, 2014 and will last for 8 weeks.
+The Fall 2014 QOPI data abstraction round is tentatively scheduled to begin on October 21, 2014 and conclude on December 16, 2014.
 There are significant changes coming in the Fall 2014 Data Collection Round, including new sign-on, abstraction requirements, and reporting that will require abstractors and managers to attend training.
-There are new changes for MOQC as well, including abstraction reporting requirements, module selection, etc. To ensure all abstractors and managers are aware of the changes, MOQC is sponsoring a training session with ASCO on September 10, 2014 from 12 -1 pm.
-Join the call or check here after to listen to a recorded version.
+There are new changes for MOQC as well, including abstraction reporting requirements, module selection, etc. To ensure all abstractors and managers are aware of the changes, MOQC sponsored a training session with ASCO.
+Click below to listen to a recorded version.

 Fertility Preservation Resources